 Continue Reading » Anatomical Direction Terms: A Glossary and Reference

 In the "flat back"1 postural alignment, the cervical spine is slightly extended, the upper thoracic spine is in flexion, the lower thoracic straight, the lumber straight (flexed) and the pelvis is posteriorly tilted.
 Bibliography item kendall not found.
+See Muscles: Testing and Function, with Posture and Pain by Kendall, et al.

 Continue Reading » Flat Back Posture